 Benefits

-If you choose to participate there will not be a direct benefit to you but you will help us to understand about the health impact of diarrheal diseases in children.
+If you choose to participate there will not be a direct benefit to you or your child but you will help us to understand about the health impact of diarrheal diseases in children.

 Risks/Discomforts

-Possible risks, discomforts, and/or side effects related to the include:
+Possible risks, discomforts, and/or side effects related to the study include:

 Some of the questions I would like to ask you may seem private or personal since they touch on your life and health.
 All your answers will be kept as confidential as possible, and we anticipate that the risks from participating in this survey will be very minimal.